bullmoose20/MK-Docs/docs/files/builders/trakt.md

 ## Syncing Plex Collections to Trakt Lists

-A combination of PMM settings/attributes can be utilized to create a collection via PMM and then sync them to a blank or existing Trakt List.
+A combination of Komet settings/attributes can be utilized to create a collection via Komet and then sync them to a blank or existing Trakt List.

 NOTE: You must either create an empty Trakt list or specify an existing Trakt list which you have write access to.